-For her highly acclaimend photographic series “Coexist” Franziska Stünkel has been travelling over the last 12 years with her Leica Camera through Asia, Africa, Europe, America and Australia in search of natural reflections in shop windows, which, in their concentration, tell of the coexistence of human life.
+For her highly acclaimend photographic series “Coexist” Franziska Stünkel has been travelling over the last 13 years with her Leica Camera through Asia, Africa, Europe, America and Australia in search of natural reflections in shop windows, which, in their concentration, tell of the coexistence of human life.
 The artist completely dispenses with digital post-processing of her photographs.
 The result is a multi-layered view of the highly global question of coexistence in our present.
 Franziska Stünkel’s photographs are exhibited in museums and galleries.
-The Leica Gallery London is currently showing the exhibition “Works of Coexist” until 3 January 2023.
 The photographs are represented in private and public collections, including the Collection of the Sprengel Museum.
 The “Audi Art Award” and the “Berlin Hyp Art Award” have been among the distinctions for her works of photography.
+In 2023 Franziska Stünkel has been nominated for the Beyond Future Art Prize, The Louis Roederer Photography Prize and the Prix Pictet Photography Award.
 In 2020 her photo book “Coexist” has been published by the Kehrer Verlag.

 In today’s light, these surreal photos of busy metropolises are eerily poignant.